 In this post, we explore what an EPOS system is, how it works, and the key benefits for retailers.

 We also take a look at the different types of EPOS systems available and how you can upgrade your old till system to an EPOS system today.

 An EPOS system (electronic point of sale system) is the combination of point of sale software and hardware to make a till system.

-This software will act as your till, enabling you to speed customers through checkout, process transactions and manage inventory all on one device.
+The software will act as your till interface, enabling you to speed customers through checkout, process transactions and manage inventory all on one device.

 EPOS software is cloud-based which allows for easy updates, flexible integrations such as accounting software, increased security and enhanced reporting when viewing your sales data.

-EPOS Systems are used in the same way as a traditional till however, EPOS systems offer better functionality, reporting, and ease of use.
+EPOS systems are used in the same way as a traditional till however, EPOS systems offer more functionality, better reporting, and they are easier to use.

-EPOS Systems works like a traditional till system, you use POS Software on your POS Hardware and it allows you to make sales and records all your transactions.
+EPOS Systems work like a traditional till system, you add POS software to your POS hardware and it creates a system that lets you make sales and records all your transactions.

-Although EPOS Systems, as mentioned, are primarily software, a POS (Point of sale) system will also include POS hardware which can come in many forms.
+Although EPOS Systems, as mentioned, are primarily software, an EPOS (Electronic point of sale) system will also include POS hardware which can come in many forms.
 You can easily add hardware such as touch screens (including iPads and Android tablets), cash drawers, printers, barcode scanners and card readers.